In a Relationship with a Narcissist? What You Need to Know About Narcissistic Relationships

 Narcissistic relationships are formed when one or both partners struggle with a narcissistic personality.
-Narcissistic Personality Disorder is defined by The Mayo Clinic as “a mental disorder in which people have an inflated sense of their own importance and a deep need for admiration.
+Narcissistic Personality Disorder (NPD) is defined by The Mayo Clinic as “a mental disorder in which people have an inflated sense of their own importance and a deep need for admiration.
 Those with narcissistic personality disorder believe that they’re superior to others and have little regard for other people’s feelings.
 But behind this mask of ultra-confidence lies a fragile self-esteem, vulnerable to the slightest criticism.”

+Professor Brad Bushman of the Ohio State University put it bluntly, when he said: “Narcissists are very bad relationship partners.”
+Studies show that in a narcissistic relationship, your partner is more likely to engage in manipulative or game playing behaviors and less likely to be committed long-term.
 A relationship with a narcissist can be hard to cope with.
 To shed light on the common outcomes, struggles, and effects of a narcissistic relationship, we’ve interviewed psychologist and author Dr. Lisa Firestone.

 How Can You Tell if You Are in a Narcissistic Relationship?

 When thinking about narcissism, I’m often reminded of the joke when someone goes on and on about themselves, then interrupts with, “But enough about me, how do you feel about me?”
 If your partner is all about themselves, always needing attention and affirmation, he or she may be a narcissist.
 If someone is easily slighted or over-reactive to criticism, they may also be a narcissist.
 If they feel they are always right, that they know more, or that they have to be the best, etc., these are also signs of narcissism.
 Narcissistic individuals may only appear to care about you when you are fulfilling their needs or serving a purpose for them.
 A narcissistic relationship can lead to a lot of emotional distress.